Code-Institute-Submissions/houseplant-heroes/README.md

   - The navigation links are on the top right hand corner.

-  - For vistors who are not logged in, the links are:
+  - For visitors who are not logged in, the links are:
     1. Home
     2. Plants
     3. Login